-We made a mistake when we first launched crowdSPRING by focusing on day-to-day activities.
-Because we were extremely busy, we didn’t set aside sufficient time to develop strategy.
-We mistakenly assumed that our day-to-day decisions were the execution of our strategy (but we later determined that they were not).
+We made a mistake when we first launched crowdspring by focusing solely on day-to-day activities.
+Because we were swamped, we didn’t set aside sufficient time to develop a strategy.
+We mistakenly assumed that our daily decisions were executing our strategy (but we later realized they were not).

 - What is my current strategy?

 - What is happening in my industry or with my competitors?